 3.1.4.2 Switches controlling other than motor circuits

 Switches connected in other than motor circuits shall show no welding, complete disintegration of the contact material, or failure to make the load circuit.
-There shall be no arcing to the frame or enclosure, or other manifestation of fire hazard, such as the burning or melting of lead insulation or failure of the device to function, either mechanically or electrically, when subjected to 100 cycles of making and breaking the circuit in which, they are connected.
+There shall be no arcing to the frame or enclosure, or other manifestation of fire hazard, such as the burning or melting of lead insulation or failure of the device to function, either mechanically or electrically, when subjected to 100 cycles of making and breaking the circuit in which, they are connected;

-In conducting the test described in 3.1.4.2(a), a fully charged battery of the nominal voltage and maximum ampere-hour capacity shall be used as the supply source.
+In conducting the test described in 3.1.4.2(a), a fully charged battery of the nominal voltage and maximum ampere-hour capacity shall be used as the supply source;

 If the frame of the truck is not normally connected to the current-carrying parts, the frame is to be connected through a 30 A cartridge fuse to the positive pole of the battery for the first 50 cycles or operation and to the negative pole for the remaining 50 cycles.
-The rate of operation is to be one complete make-and-break operation every ten seconds, with the device remaining energized for approximately one second per cycle.
+The rate of operation is to be one complete make-and-break operation every ten seconds, with the device remaining energized for approximately one second per cycle;

 If the frame of the truck is normally connected to the current carrying parts, the following test is to be conducted.
-The rate of operation and the duration of the ‘on’ period are to be as indicated in 3.1.4.1 (c).
+The rate of operation and the duration of the ‘on’ period are to be as indicated in 3.1.4.1 (c);

-If the battery is protected by a fuse having a current rating note more than 125 percent of the maximum current carried by the switch, the performance is not acceptable, if the fuse is blown.
+If the battery is protected by a fuse having a current rating note more than 125 percent of the maximum current carried by the switch, the performance is not acceptable, if the fuse is blown; and